solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

     ![The server name is displayed on the Overview page of the Flexible Server resource.](media/azure-portal-flexible-server-overview-server-name.png "Azure Portal server name")

 2. Open an [Azure Cloud Shell](https://shell.azure.com/) window and run the following command to create the **inventory** database on the Flexible Server.
-Replace the `<resource-group>` and `<server-name>` placeholders with the resource group and server name you retrieved in the previous step.
+Replace the `<resource-group>` and `<server-name>` placeholders with the resource group and server name from the previous step.

     ```bash
     az postgres flexible-server db create -g <resource-group> -s <server-name> -d inventory